WebAhead/master-reference/coursebook/general/reading-week-checklist.md

 - [ ] Convert [the html linked here](https://gist.github.com/m4v15/28d64be4fb3495aa1ff3a91bf4336bb1) to use semantic HTML instead of divs.
 - [ ] Using flexbox, change the layout of the above HTML to [something like this] https://www.figma.com/file/ewvTXphnscgQ2HD5gHkyHRz8/BASIC-DESGIN?node-id=0%3A1
 - [ ] You should use media queries to make it work for both desktop _and_ mobile - without media queries, it should match the mobile design (i.e. be mobile first).
+- [ ] how to craete simple animations or transitions

 ---